keatchong/GettingDataAndCleaningData/README.md

 # Objective

-Purpose of the script is to process raw data from various files as shown in **Input** and produce an output file via the below sub-steps:
+Purpose of run_analysis.R is to process raw data from various files as shown in **Input** and produce an output file via the below sub-steps:
 + Merges the training and the test sets to create single data set.
 + Extracts only the measurements on the mean and standard deviation for each measurement.
 + Rename the activities in the data set to use descriptive activity names
-+ labels the data set with descriptive variable names.
++ Labels the data set with descriptive variable names.
 + Creates a second,independent tidy data set with the average value of each variable for each activity and each subject.
-+ Output second dataset to tidy.txt
++ Output second dataset to tidy_data.txt

 # Input